Homosexuality in Leviticus 18:22

 do; their actions).
 Sometimes it relates to sexual orientation (what some people

 are; their feelings).
-One reader might conclude from an English translation that homosexual
+One reader might conclude from an English translation that to simply have a homosexual

-orientation is criticized in the Bible; others might assume that only homosexual
+orientation is condemned by the Bible.
+Others might assume that only homosexual

 behavior is criticized.|